47k/checkmk-hetzner-storagebox/README.md

 - Size metrics are interpreted as bytes, matching the Checkmk metric names and output units.
 - The plugin monitors Storage Box metadata and capacity usage only.
 It does not test protocol-level access such as SSH, SFTP, SMB, Borg, or WebDAV.
 - Filtering is by Storage Box ID, not username.

+These limitations describe the intended scope of the 0.1.2 release.

 ## Author